 Our team members are integral to the success of our business, and central to our strategy is attracting, developing, and retaining talented individuals with the right skills to drive our business forward.
-We emphasize a working environment and company culture that embrace diverse talents, backgrounds, and perspectives and where colleagues feel valued as both individuals and members of the team.
-We had approximately 11,600 and 10,500 employees as of December 31, 2022, and 2021, respectively, which consisted primarily of full-time employees in the United States.
-Our employee growth for the year ended December 31, 2022, was primarily attributable to expansion in the overall business and our information technology organization.
+We had approximately 11,100 and 11,600 employees as of December 31, 2023, and 2022, respectively, which consisted primarily of full-time employees in the United States.
+The decrease in employees for the year ended December 31, 2023, was primarily attributable to selective workforce reductions.